-Orange is about 250 kms away from Sydney and popular for its vivid foliage during Autumn but it also knows how to put on a show during the colder months.
-If you enjoy kicking back and a bit of TLC — this is the place to head to.
+Orange is about 250 km away from Sydney and popular for its vivid foliage during Autumn but it also knows how to put on a show during the colder months.
+If you’re after some R&R, this is the place to head to.
 The bar culture is also amazing and you’ll likely stumble upon a cosy bar with a crackling fireplace in most parts of town.

-Perisheris located about 5.5 hours away from Sydney and is a pretty popular holiday destination for Australians.
+Perisher is located about 5.5 hours from Sydney and is a wildly popular holiday destination for Sydneysiders.
 With four major ski resorts linked together, Perisher is the largest ski resort in the country.
-It also pulls all the stops to give you an epic winter adventure.
-With outdoor activities galore, right from snowboarding to skiing to mountain climbing — this is the IT place to be if you want to go all out with your snow adventures.
-Perisher has a great number of resorts and cafes in the area plus bars with outstanding views of the valley.
+If you want to go all out this winter there’s plenty of exciting activities to choose from, right from snowboarding to skiing to mountain climbing.
+It also has a great number of resorts and cafes in the area to hunker down in plus bars with outstanding views of the valley.

 5. Corin Forest

-About 4 hours away from Sydney, Corin Forest is located in the Tidbinbilla Mountain Ranges just about 45 minutes away from Canberra.
-It also provides for a great winter experience if you don’t want to travel too far from the city.
-The fact that it is located in a pretty secluded valley only adds to the magic of Corin Forest.
+Corin Forest is located in the Tidbinbilla Mountain Ranges just about 45 minutes away from Canberra and 4 hours away from Sydney and it’s totally worth the drive out of town if you’re after a snow-filled adventure.
+The fact that it is located in a secluded valley and surrounded by mountains only adds to the magic of Corin Forest.
 There are also plenty of public transport options from Sydney if you’re not confident about driving in the snow.

 Oberon is the ideal winter getaway especially if you’re looking for some quiet downtime away from the city.
-If outdoor activities aren’t really your thing and you’d much rather stay warm indoors while still experiencing the magic of winter up close — head up to Oberon.
-Pro tip for Instagram aficionados — make sure to stop at one of the pine plantations near Oberon for an epic shot.
-You won’t be disappointed.
+If outdoor activities aren’t really your thing and you’d much rather stay warm indoors while still experiencing the magic of winter up close — head down to Oberon.
+Pro-tip for photographers — make sure you stop at one of the pine plantations near Oberon for that classic pine shot.